Raku/doc/README.md

 ## Help Wanted!

-Perl 6 is not a small language, and documenting it takes a lot of effort.
+Raku is not a small language, and documenting it takes a lot of effort.
 Any help is appreciated.

 Here are some ways to help us: